 - Unexpected weight loss

-- Feeling that bowel doesn’t fully empty
+- Feeling bowel doesn’t fully empty

 Main types of treatment for colorectal cancer include surgery, radiation therapy, proton therapy, chemotherapy, ablation, immunotherapy, and targeted therapies.
 Specific needs may be addressed by surgeons, gastroenterologists, or medical or radiation oncologists.
 For complex treatments, a team of specialists may be involved.